craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/social/admin/index.rst

 Crafter Social Admin Console consists of a single WAR file that depends on access to both Crafter Social and Crafter Profile.
-This web application provides a simple way to manage all data related to permissions and user generated content without the need to call the :ref:`newIa-crafter-social-api` directly.
+This web application provides a simple way to manage all data related to permissions and user generated content without the need to call the :ref:`crafter-social-api` directly.

 ------------